DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We may consider letting training providers withdraw their course or mark it as full within our service.
 But this might be better left as a feature of the ‘Publish teacher training courses’ service.

-### Deciding not to add a 'give details' field to the 'course full' category
+### Deciding not to add a ‘give details’ field to the ‘course full’ category

-We considered adding a 'give details' field because a few users had added comments to 'other advice or feedback' encouraging candidates to apply next year.
+We considered adding a ‘give details’ field because a few users had added comments to ‘other advice or feedback’ encouraging candidates to apply next year.

 We decided not to include the field because most users do not have anything else to add.
 Since the course is full they may not have read the application.